AI Use Cases/Healthcare

 5. 5

-The ROI case-$800K-$1.2M in turnover savings and $2.8M-$4.1M cumulative year-one savings-is sized for mid-size health systems.
+A 200+ bed health system employs far more than the 50-500 people most Revenue Institute engagements serve.
+We flag that plainly, the same way private equity and software get their own explicit vertical treatment: this is a hospital-scale exception, sized for a larger regional health system or hospital department, not the firm-wide profile the rest of the site is built around.
+What stays small is the team that has to run it day to day - usually a handful of HR analysts and department directors who own dashboard review and model governance.
+The ROI case is sized for mid-size health systems with real encounter volume.
 Smaller critical access hospitals or single-specialty facilities typically lack the encounter volume needed to train a 24-month historical model with meaningful confidence intervals, and they rarely have an HR analyst who can own dashboard review and model governance.
 Without that internal owner, recommendations pile up unreviewed and the system becomes shelfware within two quarters.

 Frequently Asked Questions